hamza-ezzahiry/hamza-ezzahiry/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m [1337 School](https://1337.ma) student and now I am in in internship [@Huawei](https://www.huawei.com);
+- 👨🏽‍💻 I’m Software Engineer and now I working at [@TangerMED](https://www.tangermed.ma);
-- 🌱 I’m currently learning in my internship Core Networking, Wireless and 5G;
+- 🌱 I’m currently working on Mobile dev filed and practicing in my free time the backend using JAVA Spring Boot
 - 💬 Ask me about anything, I would be happy to help;
 - 📫 How to reach me: [@SpiderX](https://twitter.com/HamzaEzzahiry);
 - 📝[Resume]() <Under modification>